HomeFeaturesDownloadNewsletterManualsEducationOrderServices

 With a smart link, you can for example (colored measures are computed measures):

-You may also arrange melodies on chords or combine the examples above in different ways.
-Every parameter may be personalized.
+You may also arrange melodies on chords or combine the above examples in different ways.
+Every parameter may be customized.

 The conductor view has been designed to be your music composition desktop.
 As you may have several scores in a music document, there must be a tool to organize and manage them and to play them easily and in many combinations.